 - The 5GMS AF has informed the MBSF about the availability of 5GMS content by provisioning an MBS service and has obtained relevant information from the MBS Service Announcement (such as the MBS service identifier).

-- The MBSTF is ingesting content from the 5GMS AS, using either pull mode or push mode.
+- The MBSTF is ingesting content from the 5GMS AS, using pull based object acquisition.

-- The MBSTF distributes the MBS User Service Announcement, including an indication that the content is 5GMS content.
+- The MBSTF distributes the MBS User Service Announcement via the MBS User Service Announcement Channel at reference point MBS-4-MC, including an indication that the content is 5GMS content.

 Steps: